aminkasani/ArConvNet/README.md

 ```

 # Retinal Diesease Classification
-You can load ClassModelV7-0 using Keras to classify 224x224 retinal images into normal and diseased classes.
+You can load ClassModelV7-0 using Keras to classify normalized 224x224 retinal images into normal and diseased classes.